stevegt/grid-cli/v2/doc/380-kernel.md

     - The kernel provides the infrastructure for running application-specific logic but does not implement the logic itself.
     - This logic resides within application modules and external services interfaced by these modules.
     - **Example**: Business logic for processing transactions is implemented in application modules, which the kernel invokes based on message sequences.

+4. **Capability Tokens**:
+    - The kernel does not manage capability tokens directly.
+Instead, modules handling security and authentication manage these tokens.
+    - The kernel ensures these modules have the necessary context and permissions to manage capability tokens securely.
+    - **Example**: A security module handles the issuance, validation, and revocation of capability tokens, while the kernel routes related requests to this module.

 ### Example Illustrations